-When you enable Chat in the Web Widget, customers can initiate chats with your agents from within your Guide Help Center.
-You can customize the appearance of your widget before you add it to your website or Help Center.
+When you enable live chat in the Web Widget (Classic), customers can initiate chats with your agents from within your Guide help center.
+You can customize the appearance of your widget before you add it to your website or help center.

 Appearance settings are all about adding your company's brand to the widget.
 Think about the following elements before getting started:

 - What image do you want to project?
 Laid back and friendly?
 Competent and matter-of-fact?